top of page

 From the airport take the Aerobus Line 3

-Tickets (EUR4 one way) can be bought on the bus Disembark as Sete Rios bus terminus.
+Tickets (EUR4 one way) can be bought on the bus Disembark as Sete Rios bus terminal.

 Buy tickets to Peniche in the station or purchase in advance: